Type of employment:

 This is a Highly Sensitive Position and a satisfactory Criminal Record Check, along with a clear Vulnerable Sector Check is required.

-As per HRM Directive 518, this employment opportunity is restricted to Nunavut Inuit Only.
+As per HRM Directive 518, this employment opportunity is restricted to Nunavut Inuit in Baker Lake only.

 Department of Human Resources (Rankin Inlet)